 Most of the games available on this popular digital storefront cost money but there is also a sizeable range of free titles.

 Evernote is a note taking app which syncs across desktop and mobile platforms.
-But it also assists with organising projects by providing tagging and formats for your notes and allows you to quickly jot down ideas by dictation, handwriting, scanning and photos, with automatic optical character recognition for images.
+It also assists with organising projects by providing tagging and formats for your notes and allows you to quickly jot down ideas by dictation, handwriting, scanning and photos, with automatic optical character recognition for images.

 File download manager and accelerator.
 It can help speed up downloads, resume broken file transfers and integrates with web browsers to take over from the native download function.
 Torrent files are supported, as are YouTube downloads, and it's a useful way of organising files if you're a frequent downloader.
 The old interface was stuck in the Windows XP era but recent updates have given it a much needed makeover.